A significance test for the lasso: Discussion. Discussion

-We proposed a simple {\it covariance statistic} for testing the significance of predictor variables as they enter the active set, along the lasso solution path.
-We showed that the distribution of this statistic is asymptotically $\Exp(1)$, under the null hypothesis that all truly active predictors are contained in the current active set.
-(See Theorems \ref{thm:orthxgen}, \ref{thm:genxfirst}, and \ref{thm:genxgen}; the conditions required for this convergence result vary depending on the step $k$ along the path that we are considering, and the covariance structure of the predictor matrix $X$; the $\Exp(1)$ limiting distribution is in some cases a conservative upper bound under the null.)
-Such a result accounts for the adaptive nature of the lasso procedure, which is not true for the usual chi-squared test (or F-test) applied to, e.g., forward stepwise regression.
-An R package {\tt covTest} for computing the covariance test will be made freely available on the CRAN repository.
+We proposed a simple \textit{covariance statistic} for testing the significance of predictor variables as they enter the active set, along the lasso solution path.
+We showed that the\vadjust{\goodbreak} distribution of this statistic is asymptotically $\Exp(1)$, under the null hypothesis that all truly active predictors are contained in the current active set.
+[See Theorems~\ref{thmorthxgen}, \ref{thmgenxfirst} and \ref{thmgenxgen}; the conditions required for this convergence result vary depending on the step $k$ along the path that we are considering, and the covariance structure of the predictor matrix $X$; the $\Exp(1)$ limiting distribution is in some cases a conservative upper bound under the null.]
+Such a result accounts for the adaptive nature of the lasso procedure, which is not true for the usual chi-squared test (or $F$-test) applied to, for example, forward stepwise regression.

 We feel that our work has shed light not only on the lasso path (as given by LARS), but also, at a high level, on forward stepwise regression.
 Both the lasso and forward stepwise start by entering the predictor variable most correlated with the outcome (thinking of standardized predictors), but the two differ in what they do next.
 Forward stepwise is greedy, and once it enters this first variable, it proceeds to fit the first coefficient fully, ignoring the effects of other predictors.
 The lasso, on the other hand, increases (or decreases) the coefficient of the first variable only as long as its correlation with the residual is larger than that of the inactive predictors.
 Subsequent steps follow similarly.
 Intuitively, it seems that forward stepwise regression inflates coefficients unfairly, while the lasso takes more appropriately sized steps.
-This intuition is confirmed in one sense by looking at degrees of freedom (recall Section \ref{sec:df}).
-The covariance test and its simple asymptotic null distribution reveal another way in which the step sizes used by the lasso are ``just right''.
+This intuition is confirmed in one sense by looking at degrees of freedom (recall Section~\ref{secdf}).
+The covariance test and its simple asymptotic null distribution reveal another way in which the step sizes used by the lasso are ``just right.''